 Estate planning is the process of arranging for the distribution of an individual’s assets and wealth upon their death.
-Ideally, estate planning is a coordinated effort of a team of professionals such as CPAs, attorneys, and investment advisors.
+Ideally, estate planning in Birmingham, AL is a coordinated effort of a team of professionals such as CPAs, attorneys, and investment advisors.

 The Key Components

 While specific components can vary based on your circumstances, it’s important to understand the basic parts of an estate plan.
 The primary components include:

 - Healthcare Directive

 Laying out your desires clarifies the direction of your hard-earned assets after your death.